+Figure 3: Frequency histograms of posterior repeatability estimates from the model testing the latency to switch a color preference in a serial reversal learning experiment.
+To determine the significance of our repeatability value while accounting for the non-independence of the serial reversal learning experimental design, we compared our repeatability value to repeatability values calculated from simulated data where birds performed randomly within each reversal.
+Estimates from actual data (red) are compared to the distribution of estimates from randomized permutations of the data (green).
+The vertical red line at 0.13 is the observed mean repeatability estimate reported in this manuscript and it was significantly greater than random.

 We then assessed the repeatability of performance across contexts by quantifying whether individuals that were fast to switch a preference in the color reversal task were also fast to switch to attempting a new solution after passing criterion on a different solution on the two MAB tasks.
 We converted our metric of reversal speed from trials to reverse to seconds to reverse so the measures across contexts would be on the same scale.
 We had repeated measures across contexts for 15 grackles that participated in at least one color reversal and one solution switch on either or both MAB tasks.
 We found significant repeatability across contexts (R=0.36, CI = 0.10 - 0.64, p=0.01; Fig. 4), where latency to switch was consistent within individuals and different among individuals.